 Most patients need a crown after a root canal.
 A crown covers the remaining healthy tooth structure left behind after a root canal, protecting it from damage and reinfection.
 Sometimes, though, an inlay, onlay, or even a dental filling can be used to restore the tooth structure after a root canal.

 Should I have a root canal or an extraction?

 Unfortunately, many patients are so scared by the idea of a root canal that they ask to have their tooth extraction instead, thinking that simply removing the tooth altogether is a preferable solution.
 This isn’t the case—preserving your natural tooth is always going to be the best case scenario.

 Once your tooth is extracted, you have two options: you can replace it or you can leave it be.
 Replacement with a dental implant or bridge is time consuming and costly, and implants in particular are not always covered by dental insurance.
 If you choose not to replace your tooth, the supporting bone structure that once held the tooth in place will begin to break down.
 This weakens your bite and it can even cause a prematurely aged appearance.
 Your remaining teeth can begin to shift, become loose, and even fall out.
 All of these potential complications can be avoided with a simple root canal procedure.

 Learn More about Root Canals

 If you have questions about root canals, we have answers.
-Contact us today at one of our six locations to schedule an appointment.
+Contact us today at one of our five locations to schedule an appointment.